Vexorithm/Vexorithm.github.io/_pages/about.md

 ### Abstract

 To enhance tourists' experiences and immersion, this paper proposes a narrative-driven travel planning framework called NarrativeGuide, which generates a geoculturally-grounded narrative script for travelers, offering a novel, role-playing experience for their journey.
 In the initial stage, NarrativeGuide constructs a knowledge graph for attractions within a city, then configures the worldview, character setting, and exposition based on the knowledge graph.
 Using this foundation, the knowledge graph is combined to generate an independent scene unit for each attraction.
 During the itinerary planning stage, NarrativeGuide models narrative-driven travel planning as an optimization problem, utilizing a genetic algorithm (GA) to refine the itinerary.
 Before evaluating the candidate itinerary, transition scripts are generated for each pair of adjacent attractions, which, along with the scene units, form a complete script.
 The weighted sum of script coherence, travel time, and attraction scores is then used as the fitness value to update the candidate solution set.
-Experimental results across four cities, i.e., Nanjing and Yangzhou in China, Paris in France, and Berlin in Germany, demonstrate significant improvements in narrative coherence and cultural fit, alongside a notable reduction in travel time and an increase in the quality of visited attractions.
-Our study highlights that incorporating external evolutionary optimization effectively addresses the limitations of large language models in travel planning.
+In our experiments, we incorporated the TravelPlanner benchmark to systematically evaluate the planning capability of NarrativeGuide under complex constraints.
+In addition, we assessed its performance in terms of narrative coherence and cultural fit.
+The results show that NarrativeGuide demonstrates strong capabilities in both itinerary planning and script generation.

  ---

 # 📖 Educations
 - *2022.09 - 2025.03 (now)*, the School of Artificial Intelligence, Nanjing University of Information Science and Technology.